-NGOs applying for programme contributions must be Swiss NGOs and must fulfil all of the following eligibility requirements:
+NGOs applying for programme contributions must be Swiss NGOs and must fulfill all of the following eligibility requirements:

-- ightarrow The NGO is headquartered in and manages its operations from Switzerland. - \rightarrow The NGO generates more than one third of its financial resources in Switzerland and/or Liechtenstein. - ightarrow NGOs that receive programme contributions must be certified by ZEWO.13
+- → The NGO is headquartered in and manages its operations from Switzerland. - → The NGO generates more than one third of its financial resources in Switzerland and/or Liechtenstein. - → NGOs that receive programme contributions must be certified.11 - → In accordance with the revised Article 25 of the Federal Act on Financial Assistance and Subsidies, the NGO must undergo an analysis of its institutional and financial sustainability.